akinetic/relu-plus-plus/README.md

 _Usage_

-To use ReLU_Plus_Plus in your machine learning models, simply import the function and use it like any other activation function:
+To use "ReLU Plus Plus" in your machine learning models, simply import the function and use it like any other activation function:

 ```
-from relu_plus_plus import relu-plus-plus
+from relu-plus-plus import relu-plus-plus

 Create a machine learning model
 model = tf.keras.models.Sequential([